tvsirius/concordia_check/1_problem_identification/1_prologue.md

 # Dream Idea of a Dream Project and the way to Concordia

-*Long time ago in a galaxy far fat away...*
+*Long time ago in a galaxy far far away...*

 - The general idea, is something like a AI theatre
 The engine will be ChatGPT + Langchain framework.